Long head of biceps tendon dislocation

 Dislocation of the long head of biceps tendon is a common pathology that can be seen with the long head of the biceps tendon.
 When is not completely dislocated off the bicipital groove it is then termed subluxation of the long head of biceps tendon.

-The long head of biceps (LHB) tendon is usually located inferiorly in the bicipital groove held there by the transverse humeral ligament.
+The long head of biceps tendon is usually located inferiorly in the bicipital groove held there by the biceps pulley (the stabilization role of the transverse humeral ligament is controversial) 3.
 As it moves superiorly it arches through the rotator cuff interval where it is held by a sling formed by the superior glenohumeral ligament and the coracohumeral ligament.

-- if the tendon of the subscapularis is intact then the tendon is seen lying anterior to it.
-If, as is common, the subscapularis tendon is also deficient then the tendon of the long head of biceps can prolapse into the glenohumeral joint.
+- if the tendon of the subscapularis is intact then the tendon is seen lying anterior to it; if, as is common, the subscapularis tendon is also deficient then the tendon of the long head of biceps can prolapse into the glenohumeral joint.

 Diagnosis is best made on axial MR images, where the bicipital groove is seen to be empty, and the tendon can be identified medially.
 If the tendon cannot be identified then a complete tear of the tendon should be sought.

 Non-visualization of the long head of biceps tendon in the bicipital groove with a medially displaced tendon.

 - 1. Kaplan P. Musculoskeletal MRI.
 W B Saunders Co.
 (2001) ISBN:0721690270.
 Read it at Google Books - Find it at Amazon

 - 2. Krief OP.
 MRI of the rotator interval capsule.
 AJR Am J Roentgenol.
 2005;184 (5): 1490-4.
 AJR Am J Roentgenol (full text) - Pubmed citation